-10.6.1.1.5 Cropping and Service Systems
+10.5.1.6.
+Cropping and service systems

 Although the basics of mushroom production are the same however the crop is produced, growing containers differ and the process can be separated into specialised stages.
 Mushrooms may be produced in large wooden trays, in beds on shelving and in plastic bags.
-Trays, made of wood in sizes varying from $0.9 \times 1.2$ m to $1.2 \times 1.2$ m to 2.4 m and 15 to 23 cm deep, are arranged in tiers 3 or more high, separated by wooden legs.
+Travs, made of wood in sizes varying from 0.9 x 1.2 m to 1.2 x 2.4 m and 15 to 23 cm deep, are arranged in tiers 3 or more high, separated by wooden legs.
 Fork lift trucks are needed to move the trays and some sort of mechanised tray handling line is necessary.
 Shelving is usually made of metal and arranged to give four to six layers of fixed shelves in a cropping room with centre and peripheral access gangways.
 Each shelf is about 1.4 m wide and extends almost the whole length of the room.
 Special machinery for compost filling, emptying, spawning, casing and other cultivation operations is necessary.
 Growing bags of about 25 kg are usually supplied to the farm already spawned and may be arranged on the floor of the cropping house or on tiered shelving.
 Each arrangement makes its own demands on techniques and equipment.
-It is also often the case that the outdoor stages of composting are completed by a specialist compost producer and the ready-to-use compost delivered in bulk to a mushroom farm.
+It is also often the case that the outdoor stages of composting are completed by a specialist compost producer, with the ready-to-use compost delivered in bulk to a mushroom farm.
 Indeed, the compost may even be delivered ready spawned so that the farm process starts with spawn running.
 Nowadays, the mushroom production industry comprise spawn makers, phase I compost, phase II compost and phase III compost suppliers.
 Phase III compost is completely colonized by the mushroom mycelia which if placed in a suitable environment in a mushroom farm will produce the fruit body crop readily.
 Cardboard boxes of phase III compost are now widely available as 'home grown mushroom kits'.
-For a commercial mushroom farmer, the use of phase I compost gives the most flexibility to optimize farm conditions for cultivation of any mushroom strain.
+For a commercial mushroom farmer, the use of phase I compost gives the most flexibility to optimise farm conditions for cultivation of any mushroom strain.
 Purchase of phase II compost enables a farmer to choose which mushroom strain to spawn.
 The use of phase III compost, though it is obviously more costly, guarantees the production of a crop in a short time and requires the least prior investment in facilities for mushroom production.

-The production of Pleurotus (oyster) mushrooms is a sharp contrast with the approach just described for Agaricus because the needs of the organism are much less stringent.
+The production method for Pleurotus (oyster) mushrooms is in sharp contrast to the approach just described for Agaricus because the needs of the organism are much less stringent.
 This goes some way to explaining the rapid boom in oyster mushroom farming from the late 1980s to the present day.
-Both composted/pasturized and sterilized, but uncomposted, substrate of a wide range (sawdust, wheat straw, etc.) can be used.
+Both composted/pasteurised and sterilized, but uncomposted, substrate of a wide range (sawdust, wheat straw, etc.) can be used.
 No casing is required.
 The crop can be adapted to different countries depending on their climates by growing different species of oyster mushrooms, e.g. Pleurotus pulmonarius (misnamed as P. sajor-caju) in India; P. ostreatus (commercially called P. florida - another inaccurate name) in Europe.

-10.6.1.2 Commercial mushroom production in the Asian tradition
+10.5.1.7.
+Commercial mushroom production in the Asian tradition